khalidalshamsi123/WeatherApplication_MobileDev2/2-requirements.md

 2- The progress bar fills up as the checkboxes are checked.

-3- A simple colour scheme that could distingiuish between the two pages.
+3- A simple colour scheme that could distinguish between the two pages.

 4- After creating the checkboxes, the user is allowed to edit and delete them.

 5- Weather page should be simplistic, shouldnt be too detailed.

+6- the application should notify the user to water their plants when its 4pm.